muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 K. How can the photosphere be so cold relative to the inside of the sun?
 It is hard to conceive that such an object can exist.
-In addition, the primary means of heat transfer within the sun, as proposed by Eddington, remains radiative in nature.[8,9] That is, photons become the primary means of striving for internal thermal equilibrium in the sun.
+In addition, the primary means of heat transfer within the sun, as proposed by Eddington, remains radiative in nature [8,9].
+That is, photons become the primary means of striving for internal thermal equilibrium in the sun.
 However, this idea is not in accordance with our knowledge of the behavior of objects.
 Rather, for all other